V4Fire/Client/src/core/component/decorators/computed/README.md

 ### [cache]

-If true, the accessor value will be cached after the first touch.
+If set to true, the accessor value will be cached after the first touch.
 The option is set to true by default if it also provided `dependencies` or the bound accessor matches by the name with another prop or field.
 If the option value is passed as `auto` caching will be delegated to the used component library.